grumpyp/AI-Assist/README.md

 * Assembly API
 * SQLAlchemy
 * Database modeling
+* React/React Redux and Material Ui

 ## What's next for AI Assist
+* In-depth market research, do potential customer interviews, and competitive analysis.
+* Write a business plan and greater pitch to outline our product (feature analysis,...), target market, financial projections.
+Potentially find investors and business partners.
+* Clean our code and develop an MVP

 ## Brainstorming Saturday morning 1 am